sandepal-org/mq01-ops/README.md

 ## Overview

-This tutorial demonstrates a platform engineering approach to DataPower development and deployment.
+This tutorial demonstrates a platform engineering approach to MQ development and deployment.
 It demonstrates continuous integration, continuous deployment, GitOps, Infrastructure as Code and DevOps using containers, Kubernetes and a set of popular cloud native tools such as ArgoCD and Tekton.